 What will the new O’Keeffe campus include?

-- Education center with classroom and lecture space
+- Learning & Engagement Center with classrooms and lecture space

-- Community green space that’s free and open to the public, opening pedestrian routes between Sheridan and Grant Avenues
+- Community green space open to the public, opening pedestrian routes between Sheridan and Grant Avenues

-- State-of-the-art conservation lab, collections storage space, and a photography studio for collection documentation
+- State-of-the-art conservation lab, collections storage space, and photography studio for collection documentation

-- Walkway to its Research Center, Library and Archives, seamlessly integrating its sites on Grant Avenue
+- Walkway to the Research Center, Library and Archives, seamlessly integrating the sites on Grant Avenue

 - On-campus bus drop-off lane, eliminating street crossing for visiting students